pixeline/Front-end-best-practices/html.md

 - **Use good meta tags**
 For example the 'description' meta, is about the purpose of your site and shows up in search engines' results.

+- **Place your stylesheets at the end of the Head tag**
+It allows the page to render progressively.
+The purpose is to make the page load look faster.

 ***

 ###Tags